 Our interactive tools drive a community experience built on a lively and dynamic venue for exchanging investment ideas and experiences.
 We leverage in-house and external resources to publish investment content on our platform through multiple formats, including short-form videos, recorded online lessons and chat rooms.
 These tools and functions allow our users and clients to review content as well as interact with each other, opening up vibrant avenues for an active exchange of ideas and information.
 We believe that community engagement serves to break down barriers to investing and promote more investment transactions.
-For example, in September 2018, on average, a socially active client, defined as a client who traded on our platform and visited our NiuNiu Community at least ten days during the months, traded 50 times, while a non-socially active client, defined as a client who traded on our platform at least once and visited our NiuNiu Community less than ten days during the month, traded 20 times.
+For example, in June 2018, on average, a socially active client traded 50 times, while a non-socially active client traded 23 times.